 BEST BACKPACKING TENT

-From weekend treks to six-month thru-hikes, the Marmot Limelight 2 Person Tent is perfect for serious trail junkies.
-It comes in at roughly 5lbs and packs small, making its portability unmatched.
-It’s also spacious for its dimensions, thanks to Marmot’s Zone Pre-Bend construction.
+From weekend treks to six-month thru-hikes, the Marmot Tungsten 1-Person Tent is perfect for serious trail junkies.
+Its packed weight comes in at 2 lbs 9.5oz (1176g) but can be reduced to a minimum weight of 2 lbs 2.2 oz.
+The Tungsten is also spacious for its dimensions, thanks to Marmot’s Zone Pre-Bend construction.

-As always, Marmot’s Easy Pitch clips, fly, and poles are colour-coded so you don’t waste any time pitching it.
-A D-shaped door on either side makes for comfortable access, while separate vestibules offer a less cluttered storage solution.
+As always, Marmot’s Easy Pitch clips, fly, and poles are colour-coded so you never waste time setting up.
+A single door with spacious vestibule makes for comfortable access while offering a low clutter storage solution.

-As expected with ultralight designs, elements of comfort are sacrificed in the name of weight savings.
-While the Limelight does a good job of withstanding downpours and strong gusts, internal condensation can occur, so expect a few ceiling drips on extra rainy nights.
+As expected with ultralight designs, elements of comfort are sacrificed in the name of weight-savings.
+While the Tungsten 1 does a good job of withstanding downpours and strong gusts, internal condensation can occur, so expect a few ceiling drips on especially rainy nights.